-Community Integration, Non-Medical Transportation, Personal Assistance Services, and Respite cannot be provided at the same time as Residential Habilitation.
+Community Integration, Home Health Care Aide services, Non-Medical Transportation, Personal Assistance Services, and Respite cannot be provided at the same time as Residential Habilitation.

 Long-term or Continuous Nursing cannot be on the same service plan as Residential Habilitation.